Divyansh-321/cmos-analog-frontends-cadence/README.md

 ---

-# Key Takeaways
+# Engineering Outcomes

-- Demonstrated the impact of technology scaling from 180 nm to 45 nm CMOS.
+- Quantified the impact of scaling from 180 nm to 45 nm CMOS on gain, bandwidth, CMRR, and PSRR.
-- Quantified the trade-offs between intrinsic gain, bandwidth, CMRR, and PSRR.
+- Demonstrated performance recovery through channel-length optimization and reference biasing.
-- Showed that intentional channel-length over-sizing and optimized feedback networks recover precision despite short-channel effects.
+- Identified finite open-loop gain and resistive loading as the primary sources of closed-loop gain deviation.
-- Verified the effectiveness of the three-op-amp instrumentation amplifier architecture for precision analog front-end applications.
+- Validated the three-op-amp instrumentation amplifier as an effective precision analog front-end under deep-submicron constraints.

 ---